Skip to content

 model instance-attribute

-UNet without a final activation function and without the n2v2 modifications.
+UNet without a final activation function, without the n2v2 modifications, and without independent channels for mismatching input/output channel numbers.

 optimizer = OptimizerConfig() class-attribute instance-attribute